NSW School of Languages logo

 Listening – Students work through a purpose written booklet of activities and explanations of listening techniques and analysis, accompanied by practice listening tasks.

-HSC EAL/D course content
+Year 12 EAL/D course content

 Term 4